djlns/irixs/README.md

 - extracts raw collected images, transforms them into spectra and loads them to text files for analysis.
 - basic plotting and fitting functionality

-### Applications
+### Scripts
-`P01PLOT`: GUI application for quick plotting and fitting for experiments on P01 and P09
+`p01plot`: GUI application for quick plotting and fitting for experiments on P01 and P09
 `oneshot`: check detector images from a specific measurement

 ## Installation

-`pip install irixs`

-Environment: Python 3.8+ with numpy + scipy + matplotlib + skimage + PyQT5
+Environment: Python 3.8+ w/ scipy + matplotlib + scikit-image + PyQT5

+from PyPI:
+1. `pip install IRIXS`

+To symlink to the source folder instead:
+1. Clone repository to prefered location
+2. Enter root directory
+3. `pip install -e .`

 ## Usage